-Using biogas-generated electricity lessens the Farm's reliance on the grid, translating to savings for the piggery business.
-Sludge on site eliminates the need to purchase fertilizer for the Farm's vegetation.
-Selling it as soil amendment presents an opportunity to generate additional income.
+Using biogas-generated electricity will lessen the Farm's reliance on the grid, translating to savings for the piggery business.
+Selling sludge from the WWTF as soil amendment presents an opportunity to generate additional income.
 Further savings may also be gained from reusing treated effluent.

-Moreover, having been being registered as a component project activity (CPA) in the CDM Program, CPA 37 has an opportunity to earn monetary incentives by selling carbon credits to World Bank.
+Having been being registered as a component project activity (CPA) in the CDM Program, CPA 38 has an opportunity to earn monetary incentives by selling carbon credits to World Bank.
 It may also opt to trade its carbon credits in the wider carbon market after the Program.

-Lastly, CPA 37 provides employment opportunities to residents of Tupi and even to people from the other regions in Mindanao.
+Lastly, CPA 38 provides employment opportunities to residents of Tupi and even to people from the other regions in Mindanao.
 It also generates significant revenue for the local government.